canonical/cloud-init/doc/rtd/development/datasource_creation.rst

 While developing a new datasource it may be helpful to manually run datasource detection without rebooting the system.

-To re-run datasource detection, you must first force :file:`ds-identify` to re-run, then clean up any logs, and finally, re-run ``cloud-init``:
+To re-run datasource detection, first force :file:`ds-identify` to re-run, then clean up any logs, and finally, re-run ``cloud-init``:

 .. code-block:: bash